 - Employees who have not been furloughed for 3 consecutive weeks between 1 March and 30 June although there is an exception for parents returning from maternity or similar leave and military reservists.

 - Employees that started and ended the same contract between 28 February 2020 and 19 March 2020.

 - Employees on the two weeks compulsory maternity leave after birth.

-- The self-employed (for whom a separate scheme will apply as announced on 26 March 2020) including a limb (b) worker who is not paid through PAYE.
+- The self-employed (for whom a separate scheme applies) including a limb (b) worker who is not paid through PAYE.

 - The Guidance states that employers will be able to claim the lower of 80% of the employee’s “regular wage” or £2,500 plus the associated Employer National Insurance Contributions and minimum auto-enrolment employer contributions on that subsidised wage.